bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/users/get-idir-users.md

 ## Parameters

-An API reference for the parameters of the `getBusinessBCeIDUser` function.
+An API reference for the parameters of the `getIDIRUsers` function.

+!!! note "Note"
     The Name column starting with `*` means the prop is required.

 <table>
   <!-- Table columns -->